tempus-app/tempus/docs/backend/Auth.md

 ### [Authentication](https://docs.nestjs.com/security/authentication#implementing-passport-local)

-Best approach will be using [`Passport`](https://www.passportjs.org) library.
+The best approach will be using the [`Passport`](https://www.passportjs.org) library.
 It is easy to use and wildly supported.
 Additionally, it features a large selection of [strategies](http://www.passportjs.org/packages/) that implement various auth techniques, including local, JWT, etc.

 ### [Authorization](https://docs.nestjs.com/security/authorization#basic-rbac-implementation) (and [Guards](https://docs.nestjs.com/guards))

-With `Passport`, we are able to use `Guards` which deteremine whether a given request will be handled by the router handler or not.
-Through `Guards` and `AuthGuards`, we are able to easily implement role-based access.
+With `Passport`, we can use `Guards` which determine whether a given request will be handled by the router handler or not.
+Through `Guards` and `AuthGuards`, we can easily implement role-based access.

 ### [Encryption and Hashing](https://docs.nestjs.com/security/encryption-and-hashing#hashing)